 11. How we may use Personal Information: References, Confidentiality and Data Protection

 (a) Your consent to us providing a reference for your child: You consent to our supplying information and a reference in respect of your child to any educational institution which you propose your child may attend.
 Any reference supplied by us shall be confidential.
 We will take care to ensure that all information that is supplied relating to your child is accurate and any opinion given on his/her ability, aptitude for certain courses and character is fair.
 However, we cannot be responsible for any loss you are or your child is alleged to have suffered resulting from opinions reasonably given, or correct statements of fact contained, in any reference or report given by us.

-(b) Your consent to us using information relating to your child for certain purposes connected with the running of the School: You consent to us making use of information relating to your child (including photographs and video recordings), and (where appropriate) relating to you, whilst your child is at the School and after he or she has left for the purposes of:
+(b) We will need to use information relating to your child, and to you, for certain purposes connected with the running of the School.
+This will include name, contact details, school records, photographs and video recordings, both whilst your child is at the School and after he or she has left, for the purposes of:

 (i) managing relationships between the School and current students/parents and fulfilling our obligations under the contract with you;

 (iv) communicating with the school community and the body of former students.